AllanCameron/PDFR/inflate_method.md

 The second four bits give the compression info.
 For CM = 8, you take these 4 bits and add 8.
 This gives you the log (to the base 2) of the LZ77 window size that was used to create the deflate stream.
 For inflation purposes, you don't need to know what this means, but to illustrate, if xxxx = 0111 = 7, the window size used was 2^(7 + 8) = 32,768.

-In practice, since 32K is the maximum window size that can be used in CM = 8, this means the 4 high order bits are almost always `0111`, so the first byte is almost always `01111000` or `78`.
+In practice, since 32K is the maximum window size that can be used in CM = 8, this means the 4 high order bits are often (but not always) `0111`, so the first byte is often `01111000` or `78`.
 This is the case in our data.

 ### The second byte
 The first 5 bits of the second byte are known as FCHECK and are used as a checksum for the first two bytes.
 If you make a 16-bit integer using `256 * data[0] + data[1]`, then the resultant number should be divisible by 31 (i.e. `((data[0] << 8) | data[1]) % 31 == 0`.
 If it isn't, then something has gone wrong.

 The 6th bit is a single-bit flag indicating whether a preset dictionary is in use (i.e. whether the flag is set is tested by `(data[1] & 0x10) >> 5 == 1`).
 As far as I can tell, this seems not to be implemented in the varieties of deflate used in pdf streams.

 The remaining 2 highest order bits (`(data[1] & 0xc0) >> 6`) in the second byte denote the level of compression used, from 0 (fastest) to 3 (best compression).
 The default is `10` i.e. 2.
+This doesn't appear to be useful for the decompression of a deflate stream.

 In our data, our second byte is `10011100`, meaning we are at default compression (`10`), no FDICT is set (`0`) and we have a valid header, since `(256 * 0x78) + 0x9c` is 30876, which is 996 * 31.

 ## The deflate block
 After the two header bytes, we enter the first *deflate block*.
 Many streams will only have a single deflate block, but some will have multiple blocks.
-Each block is self-contained; it contains enough information to decode its own contents.
+Each block is self-contained; it has enough information to decode its own contents.
 A block starts with a 3 bit header.
 The lowest order bit of this header flags whether this is the final block in the stream, i.e. `data[2] & 0x01 == 1` answers "is this the final block?".
 If there is only a single block present, this flag will be set to `1`.

 The next two bits (`data[2] & 0x06`) tell us the _type_ of compression.
 A value of 0 means no compression is used.
 A value of 1 is compression with a default compression dictionary, and a value of 2 is compression with a dynamic dictionary.
 A value of three is an error.
+It is important to note and act on this data straight away.

 ### Compression mode 0
 There seems little point in having a "no compression" mode, and I'm not sure how often mode 0 is implemented in real life.
 However, it is straightforward to implement.
 First, we ignore the last 5 bits of the first byte in the block, then read the next 2 bytes as a 16-bit unsigned number.
 This will give us the length of the actual uncompressed data in the block.
 After this, we confirm the length bytes by having another two bytes that are simply the "one's complement" of the two length bytes.
 For example, if my uncompressed data was 11 bytes long, then my two length bytes would be `0x00 0x0b` and they would be followed by the one's complement of these two bytes (i.e. the same bytes but with all of their zero-bits as ones and their one-bits as zeros), which in this case would be `0xff 0xf4`.
 After this, we would read 11 bytes of data as they come to get our output for the block.

 ### Compression mode 1
-The default dictionary (mode 1) is often used for very short messages with no repetition.
+The default dictionary (mode 1) is often used for very short messages.
 If the compression mode is 1, you will need to have the default compression dictionary to look up the codes in the following stream.
 It is available online or in streams.cpp in this package.
 If the compression mode is 1, then the codes will come straight after the three-bit header, ready for reading and you should skip to the "Reading the compressed data" section below.

 ### Compression mode 2
 Most streams will use their own code dictionary to optimally compress the contents of the message, and this is what compression mode 2 means.
 Constructing the custom dictionary is perhaps the most complex part of our task, so we will devote considerable space to it here.